“The Decline of the American Middle Class,” by Andrew J. Schatkin

 Today, by all standards, those persons on my block in Bayside, who were members of the middle class, are no longer so.
 This little essay proposes to examine what happened to the middle class in the present day 2018.
 I am not an economist or historian, and my knowledge of what happened here is limited.
 But what happened here is the following…

 How did this happen?
 There are several factors.
-First, after a great struggle the American worker was permitted to form unions and engage in collective bargaining with the result that the workers in the manufacturing sector were raised through negotiation and collective bargaining with the manufacturing companies which employed them to middle class status.
+First, after a great struggle, the American worker was permitted to form unions and engage in collective bargaining with the result that the workers in the manufacturing sector were raised through negotiation and collective bargaining with the manufacturing companies which employed them to middle class status.
 At the beginning of this process, the corporate sector vehemently opposed the formation of unions even to the extent of engaging in violence against them and their formation.

-Second, President Franklin Roosevelt modified and reformed the raw-boned capitalist system, bringing about such changes as Social Security for persons over 65, Social Security Disability for ill and disabled persons, unemployment insurance for fired or laid off workers, workers’ compensation and others.
+Second, President Franklin Roosevelt modified and reformed America’s raw-boned capitalist system, bringing about such changes as Social Security for persons over 65, Social Security Disability for ill and disabled persons, unemployment insurance for fired or laid off workers, workers’ compensation and others.
 One of the great projects and reforms was the formation of the Tennessee Valley Authority, which brought electricity to significantly impoverished sections of the rural population of this country which probably had no electricity or running water.

 By 1948 or1950, after the end of World War II, an American middle class had emerged.